dstrick17/DacNet/README.md

 ---

 ## Models
-We present three models that were trained as separate python scripts
+We present three models that were trained as separate python scripts located in the scripts folder

-### `replicate_chexnet.py` – Baseline Reimplementation of CheXNet
+### 1. `replicate_chexnet.py` – Baseline Reimplementation of CheXNet
 Faithful reimplementation of the original CheXNet architecture using standard PyTorch tools.

 **Key Features:**